upgradingdave/cljs/README.md

 - DONE!
 Able to see other User's Boards

-- Able to make read only boards
+- DONE!
+Able to make read only boards

-- Able to see n most recent boards
+- DONE!
+Able to see n most recent boards

+- Live polling
+- Implement Score
+- Implement "free" space

 - Handle offline

-- Implement "free" space

-- Implement Score

-- Live polling

 - Implement Invitations